pyjamabrah/pyjamabrah/content/products/c-language/index.md

         - const data, const pointer, cont volatile explanation with examples
         - Importance of const
         - Loops - for, while, do while
+        - Mixing Assembly and C and the need for it
+        - Booting RISC-V CPU from scratch
+        - Introduction to Linker Scripting
+        - Based on QEMU
+        - Cross compiling and what it means
       sections:
         - section: "C Language Tour"
           description: "The section focuses on the Roadmap, Mindset and the lense through which this course is to be pursued.
 We also dive into exploring a basic C program so you can learn to spot the patterns when exploring the code outside of the course.
 To further empower you, we will also look at the three work horse feature of this language."